cbib/dypfish/README.md

 ###### Peripheral fraction analysis
-Based on the cell masks, we calculated the peripheral fraction of mRNA and proteins at a given percent p of the radial distance.
+Based on the cell masks, we calculated the peripheral fraction of mRNA and proteins at a given percent p of the radial distance. this percent p can be defined in config.json as PERIPHERAL_FRACTION_THRESHOLD
 ```
         python analysis/peripheral_fraction_profile/main.py -i original
 ```